Terry Hyatt: Jerri Jones

 On July 9, 1987, 19-year-old Jerri Ann Jones, a cashier working at a Harris Teeter store in Derita, was reported missing after her boyfriend went to see her at the store.
 A day later, authorities found her body in a wooded section of Derita.
 She was naked, and her throat had been slit.
 Police Capt.
 Larry Snider said an unknown assailant might have kidnapped her from a parking lot on Graham Street.
-In response to her murder, Harris Teeter stores offered a $10,000 prize for any information provided to authorities relating to her murder, followed by Crime Stoppers with a $1,000 prize.
+In response to her murder, Harris Teeter stores offered a $10,000 reward for any information provided to authorities relating to her murder, followed by Crime Stoppers with a $1,000 reward.

 A few days later, police in Charlotte announced that Jones' murder might be connected to the recent rape of a 24-year-old woman.
 In both cases, witnesses reported seeing a white male driving a white pickup truck approach the women, and in the Charlotte rape, the woman said that her assailant drove her to an isolated area of Mount Holly-Huntersville Road, where she was raped.
 Following this announcement, police were overwhelmed with various tips about both cases.
-However, despite their efforts, her murder became a cold case and went unconnected to the previous two for several more years.
+However, despite their efforts, the murder became a cold case and went unconnected to the previous two for several more years.
 The Cold Case Squad of the Charlotte Police Department, when interviewed regarding the unsolved cases in 1994, expressed their hope that in the future, it would be solved using advancing DNA technology.